olajoke/shiny101/README.md

 # Building Your First Web Apps with R Shiny Workshop

-Welcome to the "Building Your First Web Apps with R Shiny" workshop!
-This workshop will teach participants how to build interactive web applications using R Shiny, a powerful web application framework built on the R programming language.
+Welcome to the "Building Your First Web Apps with R Shiny" workshop! **Designed for R-ladies Zurich June 29,2  2023 workshop.** This workshop will teach participants how to build interactive web applications using R Shiny, a powerful web application framework built on the R programming language.

 ## Workshop Description